What Is a Power Law? Discovering Scale Invariance with Real Examples

 • We observe “the rich get richer” dynamics: multiplicative feedback, preferential attachment, cumulative advantage

-• Our data has a heavy tail — extreme events are far more common than a Gaussian or exponential would predict
+• Our data has a heavy tail and extreme events are far more common than a Gaussian or exponential would predict

-• The phenomenon involves geometric/fractal self-similarity (coastlines, vascular networks, drainage basins)
+• The phenomenon involves geometric/fractal self-similarity (coastlines, vascular networks, drainage basins, pile of sand)

 • We are dealing with rank-frequency relationships (words, cities, firms)